-Why it's important to track your mileage: As someone operating your own business, the IRS allows you to deduct expenses from your income, which reduces your tax liability.
-Your travel mileage can be a significant expense, so if you know how many miles you drove, you can reduce the amount you owe for taxes (or increase your refund).
-See here for an IRS publication re: Standard Mileage Rates at a Glance.
+Why it's important to track expenses like mileage: As someone operating your own business, the IRS allows you to deduct expenses from your income, which reduces your tax liability.
+Your travel mileage, for example, may be a significant expense, so if you know how many miles you drove, you can reduce the amount you owe for taxes (or increase your refund).
+See here for an IRS publication on Standard Mileage Rates at a Glance.

 The best way to track your mileage: Many Dashers use Everlance, which provides an app to track your work mileage in detail as you dash.
 See here.